 Places to Notify:

 Notify the post workplace understand that you're moving.
 An online Modification of Address type is accessible from the United States Postal Service Website, http://www.usps.com.
+Make a list of relatives, others, services and good friends who should know about your move.

 Miscellaneous:

 Have a garage or yard sale, contribute unwanted clothing or family items to charitable organizations or utilize online auctions to dispose of undesirable items.
 When donating, make certain to get receipts showing the items' approximate value for possible tax deductions.
+Usage materials of canned items, frozen foods and other home products.

 2 to Three Weeks Prior To Moving Day